YannickSegaar/voiceflow-form-extension-demo/README.md

 cd voiceflow-form-extension-demo
 ```

+2. Import the Renault-2025-01-08_17-28.vf agent to your workspace

+3. Update the `index.html` file with your Voiceflow project ID

-2. Start a local development server:
+4. Start a local development server:
 ```bash
 npx serve
 ```

-3. Open your browser and navigate to:
+5. Open your browser and navigate to:
 ```
 http://localhost:3000
 ```